rackerlabs/deproxy/docs/handlers.rst

 - `Delay(timeout, nextHandler)`_
     This is actually a factory function that returns a handler.
-Give it a time-out in seconds and a second handler function, and it will return a handler that will wait the desired amount of time before calling the second handler. ::
+Give it a timeout in milliseconds and a second handler function, and it will return a handler that will wait the desired amount of time before calling the second handler. ::